pattern

 used to imply that it is better to hold onto something you already have for sure, rather than risking it for the possibility of getting more in the future

-Ex: She was tempted to leave for a new opportunity, but realized a bird in the hand is worth two in the bush.
+Ex: I know you want a better job, but remember, a bird in the hand is worth two in the bush.

 used to imply that if too many people are involved in a task or project, it can become disorganized or ineffective